 - savefun Function to save the trainer.
 It takes two arguments: the output file path and the trainer object. - filename (str) Name of the file into which the trainer is serialized.
-It can be a format string, where the trainer object is passed to the str.format() method.
+It can be a format string, where the trainer object is passed to the str.format() method. - trigger Trigger that decides when to take snapshot.
+It can be either an already built trigger object (i.e., a callable object that accepts a trainer object and returns a bool value), or a tuple in the form <int>, 'epoch' or <int>, 'iteration'.
+In latter case, the tuple is passed to IntervalTrigger.

-3.12.7 snapshot\object
+3.12.7 snapshot object